beorn7/promhacks/README.md

 # promhacks

-Quick &amp; dirty stuff for working with @Prometheus.
+Quick &amp; dirty stuff for working with @prometheus.

 Feel free to use this as a source of inspiration or as a starting point but do not use this in production directly.